clarkmcc/go-hubspot/generated/v4/actions/docs/DefinitionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPatchAutomationV4ActionsAppIdDefinitionIdUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateRequest struct via the builder pattern

 Name | Type | Description  | Notes